Victorian Railways fixed wheel passenger carriages: ZL Vans

 One of the other concepts put forward was to fit vans with longer-shank couplers in lieu of the standard type, to give greater coupler travel.
 This allowed more time to absorb the acceleration and braking forces in the train, and effectively prevented the rough riding caused by the slack action.

 About 300 vans were modified on a rotating basis; a van shell would be lifted, the underframe removed for modification, and the underframe from the previous van would then be rolled into place, to accelerate the program.
 Modified vans kept the number of the body (against locomotive practice, where the number stayed with the frame); and were recoded ZL on completion.
 The first altered van was 719 Z to ZL in 1959, and in January 1960 No.742 re-entered service as a ZL.
 The program continued through to 1965, eventually absorbing some of the ZP vans as well.

-Three vans, numbers 347, 420, and 431 ZL, were exclusively allocated to the Cudgewa line, for stock specials.
+Three vans, numbers 347 and 431 joined later by 420ZL, were exclusively allocated to the Cudgewa line, for stock specials.
 These vans had been fitted with extra vents and berths for cattle drover accommodation.
 A further two vans were allocated to standard gauge, and were used on either end of NN wagons on the ballast trains during construction of the new Albury line.